wix-incubator/future-perfect/README.md

 ========
 Future Perfect is a library wrapping Futures with non-functional concerns such as retry policy, declarative timeouts and lifecycle event hooks.

-We chose to use Twitter's Future implementation rather than Scala's native Futures because:
- * Twitter's Future has the *Future.within* method, allowing us to specify a declarative timeout rather than an imperative one.
- * Twitter's Future *.onSuccess*, *.onFailure* and *.rescue* methods return a chained future, allowing us to chain callbacks.
-In contrast, the counterpart methods in Scala's Future implementation are not chainable, allowing us to only specify a single callback for each type.

 Motivation
 ----------
 So why did we write yet another asynchronous execution library?
 At Wix.com, we have dozens of services using legacy Java